Summary

 One of the most impactful contributions was creating a production-ready Shopify app templateOpen in a new tab that featured:

-• Remix Framework: For server-rendered React applications
+- Remix FrameworkOpen in a new tab: For server-rendered React applications

-• TypeScript: For type safety and better developer experience
+- TypeScriptOpen in a new tab: For type safety and better developer experience

-• Tailwind CSS: For rapid UI development
+- Tailwind CSSOpen in a new tab: For rapid UI development

-• Automated Deployment: Configured for easy deployment to fly.io
+- Automated Deployment: Configured for easy deployment to fly.ioOpen in a new tab

-• Testing Infrastructure: Set up with best practices for unit and integration tests (e.g., Vitest and Playwright)
+- Testing Infrastructure: Set up with best practices for unit and integration tests (e.g., VitestOpen in a new tab and PlaywrightOpen in a new tab)

-• AI-Ready Documentation: Including cursor rules to support AI coding assistants
+- AI-Ready Documentation: Including cursor rulesOpen in a new tab to support AI coding assistants

 This template significantly reduced the time needed to start new projects while ensuring consistent quality and best practices.